Fjumre/Course-Assignment-1/README.md

 Users can input their hobbies and interests, and the platform can connect them with like-minded individuals or groups in their local area.
 This would add a social networking element to the service and encourage people to explore new hobbies together, fostering real-world connections."
+From the assignment description

 Domain Model: